richie256/rtl-schedule/README.md

     -   Every 10 seconds during rush hours (weekdays 6:00-9:00 and 15:00-18:00).
     -   Every 60 seconds at all other times.
 -   **Payload:** The message payload is a JSON object containing schedule information.

+#### MQTT Refresh Action

+This application supports a refresh action via MQTT.
+When a message is published to the `MQTT_REFRESH_TOPIC` (by default, `rtl/schedule/refresh`), the application will immediately publish the latest bus schedule.
+After that, it will switch to a high-frequency update mode, publishing every 5 seconds for the next 10 minutes.
+The payload of the refresh message is ignored.

+This is useful if you want to get an immediate update on the bus schedule without waiting for the next scheduled publication.

 ## Unit Tests